BAruzhan/BAruzhan.github.io/_posts/2016-6-27- Thank you.md

 ![_config.yml](https://danielzegers.files.wordpress.com/2015/01/stone-librande.jpg)

 I want to thank him for that he spent his spare time , he answered our questions and gave us a motivation for further work.
-This conference was very useful and interesting for us .And it would be cool if we had a similar conference!
+This conference was very useful and interesting for us.
+And it would be cool if we had a similar conference!